 BIOGRAPHY

-Jamie A. Johnson is an Associate Professor of Dance at Utah Valley University, where she instructs all levels of ballet technique, pointe, and ballet pedagogy as well as a classes from the core curriculum.
-Since 2015, she has served as the Co-Artistic Director of Repertory Ballet Ensemble, a student ensemble of dance majors, who perform classical and contemporary works in venues locally and nationally. |
+Jamie A. Johnson is an Associate Professor of Dance and Chair of the Department of Dance at Utah Valley University.
+From 2015-2024, she served as the Co-Artistic Director of Repertory Ballet Ensemble, a student ensemble of dance majors, who perform classical and contemporary works in venues locally and nationally. |

 Johnson’s teaching is informed by her professional performing experience.
 After graduating cum laude from the University of Utah with degrees in Ballet and English, she went on to perform nationally and internationally with companies such as—Sacramento Ballet, Ballet Pacifica, Ohio Dance Theatre, and Boulder Ballet, reaching the status of principal dancer.
 Later with MOMIX, she served as Dance Captain and performed upon world-renowned stages, such as the Kennedy Center in Washington, D.C., the Joyce Theater in New York, and Teatro Municipal in Rio de Janeiro.
 Johnson’s diverse repertoire includes works by Gerald Arpino, George Balanchine, Seán Curran, Doris Humphrey, Louis Falco, Moses Pendleton, Marius Petipa, Michael Smuin, Helen Tamiris, and Doug Varone.